pearson-enabling-technologies/elasticsearch-approx-plugin/README.md

 Plugin 1.3.X: ElasticSearch 0.20.X, tested on 0.20.6

+*Plugin 2.0.1: Interim release, don't use this, try the next one...*

-Plugin 2.0.1: ElasticSearch 0.90.2, plus significant feature and performance improvements, and breaking API changes
+Plugin 2.1.0: ElasticSearch 0.90.2, plus significant feature and performance improvements, and breaking API changes

 ElasticSearch 0.90.3 is not supported yet.

-If you are upgrading from 1.X.X to 2.X.X, please read the following carefully, as the syntax (and semantics) have changed considerably.
+**N.B.** If you are upgrading from a previous version to 2.1.0, please read the following carefully, as the syntax (and semantics) have changed considerably.

 ## Date Facet